GeoNet/Actions/README.md

 STATUS: stable

-Run `govulncheck` against the codebase
+Run `govulncheck` against the codebase to scan and report vulnerable packages in use

 ```yaml
 name: govulncheck